derekbarber/derekbarber.ca/source/_posts/2017-01-10-quitting-social-media.markdown

 **I decided to keep my Twitter account for now but drastically change how it.**

-I deleted the Twitter app from my phone and I am trying the practice of only checking Twitter twice a day - once in the morning and once in the evening.
+I deleted the Twitter app from my phone and I am trying the practice of only checking Twitter a maximum of twice a day - once in the morning and once in the evening.
 (I also unfollowed about 100 users which minimizes the noise).
-I'm planning to see how this works and make further changes if necessary but so far it's been working well.
+I'm planning to see how this works and make further changes if necessary but so far it's been working well and I find many days I don't even check Twitter at all.

 ### Clarity